TOILmodular/CONTINUUM/README.md

 If you wet your fingers slightly, the volume of the oscillators is increasing much faster, than with dry fingers.

 ##### Modulation Option 2: Internal Modulation
 Pushing the modulation option switch up, will cause the VCA of the related oscillator to be modulated by a certain pattern created by the combination of two internal LFOs with different rates.
-That pattern is different for each oscillator.
+That pattern is different for each oscillator, as the module contains four separate LFOs with different fixed rates.

 ##### Modulation Option 3: External CV
 There is a CV input for each oscillator section.
 Touch pad and internal CV are normalled to this input.
 I.e. as long as there is a cable plugged in to the CV input, the only VCA modulation will be from an external source.